• Skip to main content

 stuffing onions lemon for raw banana bajji recipe

-Mix chopped onions, green chili, coriander, little salt and lemon juice.
-Make a slit on the aratikaya bajji and stuff them just before serving else they will turn out soggy.
+Lastly, mix chopped onions, green chili, coriander, little salt and lemon juice.
+Make a slit on the aratikaya bajji and stuff them just before serving else they turn soggy.
+Serve bajji hot or warm with tea, coffee or with any chutney.

 banana bajji aratikaya bajji